Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 28:
 - By NHJ.

-cube 30:
+cube 29:
-- By Sharkcrome.
+- By RetroAdvance64.

 cube 31:
 - By Sharkcrome.